martinResearch/openexr_numpy/README.md

 Our package is a wrapper around OpenEXR binding that:
 * can be installed with pip
 * does not require to setup any environment variable before any import
-* provides a simple API using numpy arrays that is similar to the APIs used in opencv and imageio.
+* provides `imread` and `imwrite` functions that use numpy arrays using an API similar to the ones used in opencv and imageio.
+* provides `read` and `write` functions that allow to save and load arbitrary number of channels with heterogenous data types.

 ## Example usage